Basis of Preparation

 c.
 Loans and receivables

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They are included in current assets, except for maturities greater than 12 months after the balance sheet date which are classified as non-current assets.
-Loans and receivables include ‘trade receivables’ and ‘other receivables’ and cash and cash equivalents in the balance sheet.
+They are included in current assets, where considered to be receivable within the Group's normal operating cycle of c4 years after the balance sheet date; otherwise they are classified as non-current assets.
+Loans and receivables include ‘trade receivables’ and ‘other receivables’ in the balance sheet.

 Trade receivables are held at discounted present value less any impairment.
 The amount is then increased to settlement value over the settlement period via financing income.